offbynull/offbynull.github.io/docs/data/learn/3D Printing/input/input.md

 Bambu Studio/User Interface_TOPIC
 ```

 A skirt is one or more loops printed around the objects on the build plate, where there's a gap between the loops and the objects (not touching).
 The purpose of a skirt is to prime the nozzle.
-It's typically not required on the H2S because the nozzle is already gets primed when a print starts by printing a small line, called a prime line.
+It's typically not required on the H2S because the nozzle already gets primed when a print starts by printing a small line, called a prime line.

 Nevertheless, skirt loops can be enabled through the property **Other** → **Bed Adhesion** → **Skirt loops** and **Skirt !!height!!**.
 The example below has 4 loops set at a layer height of 2.